ACEAlex/preload/README.md

                    V
           fopen in libc.so.6

 And yes we can.
-Lets se how.
+Lets see how.

 /Alexander Saers